 Non-tidal wetland: A non-tidal wetland is a wetland that is not subject to the ebb and flow of tidal waters.
-Nontidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).
+The definition of a wetland can be found at 33 CFR 328.3(b).
+Non-tidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).

 Open water: For purposes of the NWPs, an open water is any area that in a year with normal patterns of precipitation has water flowing or standing above ground to the extent that an ordinary high water mark can be determined.
-Aquatic vegetation within the area of flowing or standing water is either non-emergent, sparse, or absent.
+Aquatic vegetation within the area of standing or flowing water is either non-emergent, sparse, or absent.
 Vegetated shallows are considered to be open waters.
 Examples of "open waters" include rivers, streams, lakes, and ponds.

-Ordinary High Water Mark: An ordinary high water mark is a line on the shore established by the fluctuations of water and indicated by physical characteristics, or by other appropriate means that consider the characteristics of the surrounding areas.
+Ordinary High Water Mark: An ordinary high water mark is a line on the shore established by the fluctuations of water and indicated by physical characteristics, or by other appropriate means that consider the characteristics of the surrounding areas (see 33 CFR 328.3(e)).

 Perennial stream: A perennial stream has flowing water year-round during a typical year.
 The water table is located above the stream bed for most of the year.
 Groundwater is the primary source of water for stream flow.
 Runoff from rainfall is a supplemental source of water for stream flow.
-Practicable: Available and capable of

-Practicable: Available and capable o being done after taking into consideration cost, existing technology, and logistics in light of overall project purposes.
+Practicable: Available and capable of being done after taking into consideration cost, existing technology, and logistics in light of overall project purposes.

 Pre-construction notification: A request submitted by the project proponent to the Corps for confirmation that a particular activity is authorized by nationwide permit.
 The request may be a permit application, letter, or similar document that includes information about the proposed work and its anticipated environmental effects.
-Pre- construction notification may be required by the terms and conditions of a nationwide permit, or by regional conditions.
-A pre-construction notification may be voluntarily submitted in cases where pre- construction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.
+Pre-construction notification may be required by the terms and conditions of a nationwide permit, or by regional conditions.
+A pre-construction notification may be voluntarily submitted in cases where pre-construction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.

 Preservation: The removal of a threat to, or preventing the decline of, aquatic resources by an action in or near those aquatic resources.
 This term includes activities commonly associated with the protection and maintenance of aquatic resources through the implementation of appropriate legal and physical mechanisms.
 Preservation does not result in a gain of aquatic resource area or functions.